-Y'ALL MIND IF I PRAISE MEMES? was a presentation given as part of Rhizome's Forum on Ethics and Archiving the Web at the New Museum.
-Through the presentation, I explored the challenges of archiving a fast evolving online digital vocabulary and the considerations an ethical archive should make including looking to artists, web users, and informal archivists for direction.
+Y'ALL MIND IF I PRAISE MEMES? is a presentation given as part of Rhizome's Forum on Ethics and Archiving the Web at the New Museum.
+Through the presentation, I explore the challenges of archiving an evolving online digital vocabulary and consider the role of web users, and informal archivists in guiding an ethical archive.
 With attribution at the core of the challenge in archiving memes, the presentation also considered modifications to social web platforms that can support a culture of credit.

 selected slides with words by ruth gebreyesus

 if you'd like access to the full presentation, please get in touch!

 The Meme Gallery was an exhibit I was commissioned to create as part of the Real Future Fair at the Oakland Museum of California.
 It features original and repurposed works that illustrate the artful ingenuity of memes in the context of artful cultural products.
 Presented offline in the static setting of a museum, these works are accompanied by cards detailing the context from which they were found including credits to their creators.

 selected works featuring words & art by ruth gebreyesus

 AFROFUTURISM CONFERENCE (new york, ny)

 The 2016 Afrofuturism conference was held at The New School in New York under the theme #blackisviral.
 I elaborated on theme and created the conference's leading statement (below) and produced a panel that explored the resonance and exploitation of black digital creativity.

 design by Inye Nosegbe

 Flavourhood, SEEN II (oakland, ca)*